google-deepmind/regress-lm/README.md

   optimizer.step()
 ```

-## Boosting Performance
+## Boosting Performance and Extended Applications
-Below, we describe many ways to improve performance.
+Below, we describe ways to improve performance and extended applications.

 ### Train Custom Vocabulary
 You can generate a custom vocabulary, trained on an offline corpus of data